tyjhart/flowanalyzer/README.md

 Correlation of MAC address OUI's to top manufacturer's is done to help graph traffic sources in hetergenous environments.

 Note: This feature is in beta, and the list of OUI's to be built is quite extensive.

+### Development Roadmap

+See the [Roadmap file](ROADMAP.md) for information on upcoming features and current development efforts.

 # Requirements